 Local sources can also use a naming schema to identify any custom snapshots to include in the replication.

 The destination is where replicated snapshots are stored.
 Choosing a remote destination requires an SSH connection to that system.
-Expanding the directory browser shows the current datasets or zvols that are available for replication.
-You can select a destination or manually type a path in the field.
+Expanding the directory browser shows the current datasets that are available for replication.
+You can select a destination dataset or manually type a path in the field.
+Zvols cannot be used as a remote replication destination.
 Adding a name to the end of the path creates a new dataset in that location.

 Security and Task Name